Posted by: Erin Shilton June 26, 2017

 Tunnel boring and pipe boring is being carried out using Abergeldie’s in-house owned, maintained and operated Herrenknecht equipment.

 Detailed surveying is required to confirm the line and level of new sewers and of existing sewers at tie-in positions.
-Close interface management with parties involved in other real estate development and infrastructure projects nearby, including the Kallo Estate Development, Cloverton Estate Development, Merrifield Business Park Development, Klandy Drive Branch Sewer, Lockerbie South Branch Sewer and Merrifield Central Branch Sewer is a crucial to the smooth running of the project.
+Close interface management is required with parties involved in other real estate development and infrastructure projects nearby, including the Kallo Estate Development, Cloverton Estate Development, Merrifield Business Park Development, Klandy Drive Branch Sewer, Lockerbie South Branch Sewer and Merrifield Central Branch Sewer

 Works began in April 2017 and are expected to be completed at the end of June 2018.